 Stage One of this EOI is now open and will run until 30 January 2026.

-Stage Two of the EOI, to be held in early-to-mid 2026, will evaluate detailed business cases against the criteria developed based on responses to Stage One, with the aim of selecting a preferred proponent to deliver the VBESS project.
+Stage Two of the EOI will seek detailed business cases to be evaluated against the assessment criteria informed by responses to Stage One, with the aim of selecting a preferred proponent in mid-2026 to deliver the VBESS.

 Relevant Documents